-A meniscus tear can be treated at home with the RICE Method (rest, ice, compress, and elevate).
-Your doctor will also likely recommend strengthening exercises or physical therapy, since making your leg muscles surrounding the joint stronger will ease stress on your affected knee.
+A meniscus tear can be treated at home with the RICE method (rest, ice, compress, and elevate).
+Your doctor will also likely recommend strengthening exercises or physical therapy, since making your leg muscles surrounding the joint stronger will ease the stress on your affected knee.

 If this type of conservative treatment doesn’t help you improve your symptoms, your doctor may recommend minimally-invasive surgery as a last resort.

 Request an Appointment at The Orthopedic Clinic Today